I recently asked my husband Mark what he saw as my worst financial mistake.

 May they rest in peace.

-At this point, I was a couple of years or so into the Ph.D. program.
-My coursework was done and my research was picking up steam.
-But I started to feel that something was wrong.
+But a couple of years or so into the Ph.D. program, I started to feel that something was wrong.

 And yet I kept grinding through for almost three more years.